andersontodds/andersontodds.github.io/docs/_pages/projects.markdown

 Solar flares, and other space weather phenomena, alter the plasma density profile of the ionosphere.
 Solar flares in particular enhance ionization, and therefore electron density, at low altitudes; driving the bottom-side ionosphere that forms the upper boundary of the Earth-ionosphere waveguide to lower altitude.
 Greater neutral atmosphere density at lower altitude means there is more attenuation from electron-neutral collisions, so VLF waves have a harder time propagating long distances through regions of the Earth-ionosphere waveguide impacted by a solar flare.

 By assembling a distribution of propagation paths between lightning strokes and WWLLN stations, and observing how this distribution changes in time, we can look for changes in VLF propagation in the Earth-ionosphere waveguide when strong solar flares occur.
-In **Anderson et al. 2020**, we compared the difference in stroke-station path distribution with HF attenuation modeled by the NOAA D-Region Absorption Prediction (D-RAP) code for the X9.3 and X8.2 flares of September 6-10, 2017. *TODO: add figure from paper comparing WWLLN stroke-station path distribution with D-RAP*
+In **Anderson et al. 2020**, we compared the difference in stroke-station path distribution with HF attenuation modeled by the NOAA D-Region Absorption Prediction (D-RAP) code for the X9.3 and X8.2 flares of September 6-10, 2017.

 You can find a more detailed description of methods in the paper, and MATLAB code in github.com/andersontodds/pathGrid.
 As of November 2020, this repository is not very well streamlined for other users, but I am working on developing a well-documented version with intuitive parameter inputs.
 I am also working on a version of this code that can plot attenuation regions in near-real time, updating every 10 minutes.